mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

 * ansible
 * rke (version 1.3.10)
 * Setup MOSIP K8 Cluster node VM’s as per the hardware and network requirements as mentioned above.
-* Run `env-check.yaml` to check if cluster nodes are fine and dont have known issues in it.
+* Run `env-check.yaml` to check if cluster nodes are fine and don't have known issues in it.
   * cd $K8\_ROOT/rancher/on-prem
   * create copy of `hosts.ini.sample` as `hosts.ini` and update the required details for MOSIP k8 cluster nodes.
     * `cp hosts.ini.sample hosts.ini`
     * `ansible-playbook -i hosts.ini env-check.yaml`
-    * This ansible checks if localhost mapping ia already present in `/etc/hosts` file in all cluster nodes, if not it adds the same.
+    * This ansible checks if localhost mapping is already present in `/etc/hosts` file in all cluster nodes, if not it adds the same.
 * Setup passwordless ssh into the cluster nodes via pem keys.
 (Ignore if VM’s are accessible via pem’s).
   * Generate keys on your PC
     * `ssh-keygen -t rsa`